Who is NDRI?

 NDRI requires all tissue source sites in the NDRI network to: obtain informed consent in writing from any tissue donor (or the next-of-kin) for the use of that tissue for research, keep a signed consent/authorization on file at the tissue acquisition site, include language in the consent/authorization form that indicates that the tissue is an anatomical gift for which no compensation is given, and redact all incoming documents related to donors to ensure that researchers receiving tissues cannot identify or contact the donor or donor’s family.

 Yes.
 Although individuals or next-of-kin freely donate all tissues for research use, a sophisticated infrastructure is necessary to match samples with researchers and to procure, process and ship samples.
 Fees are necessary to support this infrastructure.

 Can I control the number of biospecimens I receive?

-All procurements are automatic.
-You will not be called to screen donors prior to a recovery.
-As part of the application process, you will provide donor and recovery parameters.
-NDRI can develop a customized procurement protocol for your research based on the parameters you provide.
-We procure tissues on a project-driven basis, so we can never guarantee when a potential donor will become available.
-In the application, you must indicate the desired frequency of delivery for the samples you require, so we ask that you make these numbers as accurate as possible.
-You can adjust your parameters later, but we require 48 hours’ notice to make any requested changes.
+Yes.
+All procurements are automatic meaning you will not be called to screen donors prior to a recovery.
+However, as part of the application process, you will provide donor and recovery parameters including how many samples you wish to receive at what frequency.
+NDRI then develops a customized procurement protocol for your research based on the parameters you provided.
+Since we procure tissues on a project-driven basis, we can never guarantee when a potential donor will become available so we ask that you make your desired frequency of delivery numbers as accurate as possible.
+You can adjust your parameters at any time, but we require 48 hours’ notice to apply any requested changes